-Unfortunately, there really isn’t anything traumatic that can’t cause PTSD.
+Unfortunately, there really isn’t a limit to potential trauma that can’t cause PTSD.
 Luckily, a PTSD treatment program run by understanding professionals can help a person work through these challenges.
-A variety of different treatments help people understand what their bodies are doing, why they are doing it, and what can be done to ease the symptoms and begin the process of returning to total wellness.
+A variety of different trauma therapy treatments help people understand what their bodies are doing, why they are doing it, and what can be done to ease the symptoms and begin the process of returning to total wellness.

-Understanding Post Traumatic Stress Disorder Treatment and How a PTSD Treatment Program Helps
+Understanding Post Traumatic Stress Disorder

-It is completely normal for a person to feel stressed, scared or upset when they are faced with a dangerous situation.
+It is completely normal for a person to feel stressed, scared, or upset when they are faced with a dangerous situation.
 Even after you remove the person from the situation, they can continue to feel those same emotions.
 With so many different situations allowing PTSD to take place, many different symptoms can present themselves.
 Some people experience generalized anxiety in their daily lives.
 Other people experience severe panic attacks, insomnia, and outbursts of rage.

-Intrusive Memories Improved with a PTSD Treatment Program
+How a PTSD Treatment Program Helps

 Many people who seek help from a PTSD therapy program are experiencing symptoms of intrusive memories.
 These are unwanted flashbacks or memories of the event that has taken place.
 The person will relive the event as though it is currently happening all over again.
 There can be physical symptoms that come along with these intrusive memories.

 Many people will refuse to talk to people about what is going on.
 Even though this is something that is taking over their day-to-day life, it feels very stifling to leave the house or go to work.
 Social activities can suffer.
 These people go to great lengths to avoid anything that would remind them of the traumatic event that has taken place.

-Negative Thinking Shut Down with a PTSD Treatment Program in Bend, OR
+Negative Thinking Shut Down

 People with PTSD often have trouble expressing themselves in a positive way.
 They typically feel very negative or numb.
 Some people may even block out the memories they have.
 Things that used to bring the person joy are no longer important.
 It becomes harder than ever to maintain relationships with family, friends, and partners.
 The future feels very hopeless.

-Changes in Emotional Reactions
+Positive Changes in Emotional Reactions

 The type of emotional reactions that a person usually experiences will change dramatically with PTSD.
 Issues present themselves when it comes to controlling aggression, sleeping deeply, concentrating, and going through life at a normal pace.
 People with severe PTSD may become startled or guarded very easily.
 These symptoms can start out somewhat mild, but they can quickly escalate to a severe level.

-Participating in a trauma therapy program in Bend, OR, can help to alleviate symptoms without disrupting your personal and professional life.
+Participating in a trauma treatment program in Bend, OR can help to alleviate symptoms without disrupting your personal and professional life.
 This sort of therapy can take you back to how you were living before your world turned upside-down.
-Other therapies that can be provided as part of our intensive outpatient program include:
+Other treatments that can be provided as part of our intensive outpatient program include: